Watts-Lab/task-mapping/tasks/Mock Jury.md

 - All participants act as jurors on a regular jury

 ## Instructions
-Instructions were adapted by the CSS lab.
+Instructions developed by CSS lab.

 Participants are instructed to act as jurors on the trial they are about to read.
 Once they have read the summary they are given a brief pre-deliberation questionnaire.
 In this questionnaire they record their personal verdict for the trial, and their assuredness of this verdict.
 Materials are collected, and the jury members are instructed on the law.
 They are then asked to deliberate and reach a unanimous verdict.
 They are allowed to delineate for 1 hour, or until they reach their verdict.